blinedale/SMIMEBrowserExtension/README.md

 ## How it works

-After install, you'll see a Rocket icon in the top right.
-This icon is only active whenever the current tab is on Gmail or Google Inbox.
+After install, you'll see a new document icon with a padlock in the top right.
+The extension is only active when accessing Gmail or Google Inbox.

 As a user, you don't need to do anything - everything happens behind the scenes.
 Whenever you open an email, the extension will fetch the full source code of that email and run it through our verification system to check if it...